luffykesh/ByteIOStream/README.md

     This method adds a Stream to read from, when calls to read() are made.
 3. ### void resetReadSource();
 	This method resets any read source set.
 Any subsequent calls to read will return -1.

+4. ### bool seek(int count);
+	Move the read position ahead of back.**Backward movement is possible only if the source is a buffer.**
+	Returns true on success else false.

     **Note: Only one input source is supported.
 Adding another, will discard the older source.**